luxodd/arcade-documentation/docs/intro.md

 ### Phase 2: Game Integration and Testing

 1. Download the [Luxodd Arcade Unity Plugin](link to github.com/luxodd/unity-plugin)
-2. Integrate the API into your game (see [Arcade Deployments](/docs/category/arcade-deployments) for detailed integration steps)
+2. Integrate the API into your game (see [Arcade Launch Overview](/docs/arcade-launch/unity-plugin/overview) for detailed integration steps)

 ### Phase 3: How to add games to Luxodd